 It is worth noting that the ideas expressed in the above studies regarding the finding that when ABM training actually modifies bias, then anxiety is generally reduced and when ABM training does not modify bias anxiety is not reduced, have been criticised by some researchers (Cristea, 2018; Kruijt & Carlbring, 2018).
 Specifically, Cristea (2018) states that "identifying the trials in which both bias and outcomes were successfully changed is only possible post hoc, as these are both outcomes measured after randomisation; reverse engineering the connection between the two is subject to confounding.
 Bias and symptom outcomes are usually measured at the same time points in the trial, thus making it impossible to establish temporal precedence" (p.
 247).
 Cristea (2018) goes on to argue that this increases the risk of reverse causality in our arguments (as symptom change may have caused bias change), as well as the risk of conflating demand effects as evidence for ABM procedure effectiveness (the trials in which bias and/or symptom change occurred successfully may simply be due to bias, including experimenter effects).
-While it is certainly true that to go through on an individual trial basis would be an inappropriate way to analyse such data and would certainly increase the risk of bias, Clarke et al. (2014) observed this effect at the group level, suggesting there is sound evidence for this argument.
-Furthermore, the On balance, the overall argument made by Grafton et al. (2017) and Clarke et al. (2014) that an ABM training that does not modify bias has failed at being an ABM training, and therefore should not be considered an ABM procedure, still makes logical sense.
-We agreeFurthermore, in response to the criticisms raised by Cristea (2018), with the response raised by Parsons (2018), who argues that what these studies show is that ABM procedures currently do not robustly modify bias (unsurprising, given the earlier discussed variability among ABM paradigms), and therefore we must develop more effective procedures.
+On balance, the overall argument made by Grafton et al. (2017) and Clarke et al. (2014) that an ABM training that does not modify bias has failed at being an ABM training, and therefore should not be considered an ABM procedure, still makes logical sense.
+Furthermore, in response to the criticisms raised by Cristea (2018), Parsons (2018) argues that what these studies show is that ABM procedures currently do not robustly modify bias (unsurprising, given the earlier discussed variability among ABM paradigms), and therefore we must develop more effective procedures.
 However, it is important to acknowledge that the current pattern of results reported does not provide conclusive evidence for this particular interpretation over other possibilities.
 Overall, this debate perfectly highlights the importance of performing a registered replication of a seminal ABM training study, in order to ascertain its effectiveness using a rigorous design.

 A more encouraging picture arises from a recent meta-analysis by Martinelli et al. (2022), whose study represents the largest review of the efficacy of ABM training interventions for modifying bias in mental health disorders to date.
 Across 13 studies looking into ABM training in populations of participants with non-specific anxiety, Martinelli et al. (2022) reported an overall moderate effect size (g = 0.53), suggestive that ABM interventions may yet prove to be effective for alleviating attention bias.
-Importantly, the authors make the distinction of separating out nonspecific anxiety from other types of anxiety disorders including SAD and PTSD.
+Importantly, the authors make the distinction of separating out non-specific anxiety from other types of anxiety disorders including SAD and PTSD.
 Interestingly, Martinelli et al. (2022) reported that while ABM interventions are moderately effective in alleviating attention bias in those with non-specific anxiety, these interventions are far less effective for reducing attention bias in SAD populations (g = 0.25, non-significant), and in the case of PTSD larger decreases in attention bias were observed in control than experimental conditions (g = -0.7).
 This variation in efficacy will clearly be important in the future targeting of ABM.